 Port connector bonding

-As part of both cable radiation and enclosure radiation is important that any port connector entering or leaving the enclosure is correctly bonded.
-In some instances the correct method may be to isolate and float the connector but in most instances the most effective method is to ensure a low impedance path to the enclosure.
+As part of both cable radiation and enclosure, radiation is important that any port connector entering or leaving the enclosure is correctly bonded.
+In some instances, the correct method may be to isolate and float the connector but in most instances, the most effective method is to ensure a low impedance path to the enclosure.
 This may also help with the port impedance matching, the higher the mismatch between the driver and the receiver of the signal the more the emissions.
-This is particularly noted with common mode currents traveling back along the shield of shielded cables.
+This is particularly noted with common mode currents travelling back along with the shield of shielded cables.
 Hence why it is also critical to ensure that correct impedance termination of ports takes place.
 Not to be forgotten whilst on the same subject, the cable length between the port and the termination will add inductance this can also greatly affect the matching and cause significant emissions as seen with HDMI applications.
 For further reading of HDMI specific Radiated emissions issues please read our article.

 Another more technical solution can be the use of jittering on clock signals.
 Some more advanced integrated circuits (IC) now have the ability to oscillate the operating clock frequency If used correctly this may reduce the final measurement if using measuring detectors such as a CISPR Quasi-peak of CISPR average to below the limit.